tugboat/pakyow-web/manual/08 Helpers.markdown

 request.cookies[:value] = 'foo'
 </div>

 By default a cookie is created for the path '/' and is set to expire in seven days.
-These defaults can be overriden when setting a cookie:
+These defaults can be overridden when setting a cookie:

 <div class="code ruby">
 request.cookies[:value] = {